Frequently Asked Questions for Walkin' Wheels®

 - Q: Do I need the carrying harness?

-A: The Walkin’ Wheels® comes supplied with carrying handles which can be clipped on to the leg rings for carrying your dog for short distances.
-When you dog is in the wheelchair you can lift their back legs, for going up steps, using the frame and it’s much easier than trying to lift a furry, wriggling dog.
+A: The Walkin’ Wheels comes supplied with carrying handles which can be clipped on to the leg rings for carrying your dog for short distances.
 Every dog is an individual so there’s no definite answer and its best to see how your dog gets on before deciding.
 Your vet may also be able to advice.

 - Q: Do you have second hand wheelchairs for sale or hire?

-A: I have a Returns Policy and a Buy Back policy on the website and comply with current legislation.
+I have a Returns Policy and a Resale policy on the website and comply with all current legislation.
 Please read these policies carefully and, if you have any questions I will be happy to answer them.

 - Q: What price will you pay me to buy back a wheelchair?